 - In query builder, click the calculations icon () on the right sidebar.

 - Click Standard calculated metric.
-The Standard calculated metric page opens.
+The Standard calculated metric panel opens.

 - In the Name field, type a name for your new metric.

 - In the Formula field, use the Fields drop-down list to add existing metrics to your formula, or click Explore's auto-complete suggestion as you type the formula.